 Acute and Chronic Back Pain: The 2 Leading Causes for It

-Back pain that you feel suddenly and without any predictable warning signs is considered to be acute.
+Any back pain that you experience suddenly and without any predictable warning signs is considered to be acute.
 However, it can be very painful at times and immobilizing, requiring urgent care and rest.

 These instances can occur in times when you have a minor cramp or spasm or ‘freeze’ up, restricting your movement and demanding immediate care.
 In time, your spasm or cramp clears up.
 These episodes are rare with little pattern.